blackjetrock/pak-gadget/README.md

 Operation
 =========

 The pak gadget plugs in to either datapack slot on a Psion Organiser 2.
-It can be powered by theUSB socket on the PCB, or it can be wired in to the internal supply of the organiser.
+It can be powered by the USB socket on the PCB, or it can be wired in to the internal supply of the organiser.
 A transistor is needed to switch the battery voltage on to the gadget when the LCD controller is turned on.
 When wired in the USB connection MUST NOT be used.
 A later revision of the PCB (untested as yet) has the extra transistor needed for internal power on the PCB.